adamhindTESP/Guardian-Seed/Integration.md

 ---

-## 6. Deployment Targets
+## ## 6.
+Deployment Targets
-	-	Raspberry Pi / ROS2
+	-	Raspberry Pi / ROS2 nodes
-	-	Microcontrollers (via transpilation)
+	-	Edge computers adjacent to microcontrollers (via transpilation or code generation)
-	-	Air-gapped systems
+	-	Air-gapped supervisory systems
-	-	Industrial PLCs
-	-	Cloud agents
-	-	LLM toolchains
+	-	Cloud agents and LLM toolchains
+   Guardian Seed runs as a supervisory software veto layer and is not a replacement for PLC logic, firmware, or real-time safety controllers.

 Zero dependencies.
 Bare Python.